EgonHoltz/hdi-framework/README.md

 Rest application to feed the UIDataCentralizator interface.

-This service is started on the port 8002

 ## DataManagement
 This service handle data of document types.

-This service is started on the port 8004

 ## Vue application interface
 Project declared on UIDataCentralizator folder